TrimulaS/dircomp/readme.md

 Collaps/ expand

-When deltete file, remove ot both from Tree and Observable lists Edit ComboBox text with single click - double click opens Directory open dialog If the same folder selected - process duplicates only ignoring files with the same path
+When delete file, remove ot both from Tree and Observable lists Edit ComboBox text with single click - double click opens Directory open dialog If the same folder selected - process duplicates only ignoring files with the same path